dalyathan/time-duration-picker/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

 A time picker for paired consecutive tasks.
+It lets you specify the icons for each of your actions and callbacks when the user rotates each icon.
+You can optionally give decorations for the knob, the knob background and also color for your icons.

 ## Features